Sub Floors For Hardwood Floors

 • 1x8 solid fir/pine boards installed at 90 degrees to joists spaced 16" OC.

-• 1" RED-X T&G particle board subfloor installed at 90 degrees to joists spaced 2'00" OC.
+• 1" RED-X particle board subfloor installed at 90 degrees to joists spaced 2'00" OC.

-Older sub floors shown above should not be removed but overlaid with 1/2" CDX plywood that is well stapled (2" around perimeter and 6" on center) or glued and nailed/screwed.
+Older sub floors shown above need not be removed (except particle board) but overlaid with 1/2" CDX plywood that is well stapled (2" around perimeter and 6" on center) or glued and nailed/screwed.
 In all cases, subfloors and underlayments are to be flat to within a 3/16" tolerance in an 8-10 foot radius.

 When gluing down an engineered floor over a solid lumber sub floor, a minimum underlayment of 3/8" thickness is recommended.
 When gluing down to a plywood or OSB sub floor, many are tempted not to use an underlayment.
 The preference is using a 3/8" plywood underlayment nailed or screwed over a plywood sub floor when gluing down a wood floor.
 Should the floor need to be repaired or replaced, it is easier/better with underlayment than with the subfloor.

 The more preferred type of subfloors would include those mentioned above for solid flooring.
 No pressboard or particleboard.
 Always consult the manufacturers specifications.
 Sub floor squeaks should be addressed prior to any installation, by way of decking screws or ring shank nails.
 Accessing from below may become necessary.
 Sub floor construction should have expansion areas of their own in the area of 1/8-1/4" between boards or sheets of ply.